Nhlalala23/Nhlalalahub/workflow.md

 -adding styles
 -ceating a page for users to create new groups -created a page where users will share group
 -and users will be able to join

+date: 05/02/24
+-trying to style all pages